FabiReggio/funnel_analysis/README.md

 # Solution of the Challenge

--Tables: This folder contains the csv files to run Python Scripts.
+- Tables: This folder contains the csv files to run Python Scripts.
--Analysis Explanation: This folder cotains the explanation for each Python script respectively.
+- Analysis Explanation: This folder cotains the explanation for each Python script respectively.
--Main scripts: general.py and sex_and_device.py (Run each script and see the results, review the analysis on the Analysis Explanation Folder)
+- Main scripts: general.py and sex_and_device.py (Run each script and see the results, review the analysis on the Analysis Explanation Folder)